 The whole deal about the origins of this project comes from the mind of Dave’s kids.
 Basically, we interpret it with our visual creativity.
 They put the rules and we redefine them.
 Creating empathy and learning to care, understand and love individuals rather than to control them play huge roles.

 When I’m working I have the urge to study things and make out ideas based on ideas, like a brainstorm.
-Connecting concepts such as facts with fantasy is very tricky.
-Learning terms like vejigantes and Isolina to understand their origins and what their purposes serve is part of my process.
-As layout artist I have to seek works that could potentially influence the animated series.
-I am mostly inspired by concepts such as Jak and Daxter, Monster Galaxy, Rayman and Treasure Planet.
+Connecting concepts such as facts with fantasy are very tricky.
+Learning terms like Vejigantes and Isolina to understand their origins and what their purposes serve is part of my process.
+As for layout artist, I have to seek works that could potentially influence the animated series.
+I am mostly inspired by concepts such as Jak and Daxter, Monster Galaxy, Rayman, and Treasure Planet.

 As a compass is divided by 4 direction, same goes to the ships, each has a function, serves a purpose and has a story.
-This one task took me some time to elaborate, between a mix of logic, fact and fantasy.
-Each have their own equipment that makes them unique from the other.
-For example The North Ship was once a gracious catamaran that suddenly succumbed into the abyss by becoming an infamous phantom mothership.
+This one task took me some time to elaborate, between a mix of logic, fact, and fantasy.
+Each has its own equipment that makes them unique from the other.
+For example, The North Ship was once a gracious catamaran that suddenly succumbed into the abyss by becoming an infamous phantom mothership.
 Isolina (the South Ship) became the new light of hope and was an aspiring adventure until becoming lost or forgotten.

-Consistency is what we are striving to achieve, make more improvements in our works and simply do what we love by providing an enjoyable and high quality product to our audience.
+Consistency is what we are striving to achieve, make more improvements in our works and simply do what we love by providing an enjoyable and high-quality product to our audience.
 I will be working on some other things once I have full permission to publish them.
-Stay tune!
+Stay tuned!